 - Outdoor shower

 Modern Features For Young RVers

-Like RV manufacturers, private campgrounds have also started to step their game up by adding millennial desired amenities like free Wi-Fi, full-amp hookups and slide-out access to their sites.
+Like RV manufacturers, private campgrounds have also started to step their game up by adding millennial desired amenities.
+For example, many campsites now offer free Wi-Fi, full-amp hookups and slide-out access.
 Most young campers are working from their RV while traveling from destination to destination, so they need Wi-Fi to run their business from remote places.
 This work-as-you-go trend may be due to the fact that as millennials head into the workforce for the first time, they discover that RVing is a great way to travel, save money and eventually figure out where to settle down.

 While baby boomers are still a key target market for RV manufacturers, millennials are definitely becoming a main focus.
 This is because true RVers tend to make several purchases throughout their lifetime and RV companies know that catching customers when they’re young is important.
 A young RVer’s first purchase will usually be a smaller, less expensive model.
 As they start having children, they might purchase a larger unit to fit family and friends.
 Once they retire, couples tend to down-size again for weekend getaways and road trip vacations.

 Millennials are already known for taking the less traditional path when it comes to joining the workforce.
 Maybe your college student will be asking you to help them buy a new RV instead of a new car after graduation.
 If they do, make sure they have the right insurance coverage.
 Similar to a full-size motorhome, a travel trailer also needs Specialty RV Insurance coverage.
 Auto Insurance is simply inadequate if you want to protect your asset, which is what any trailer or motorhome is.
 Speak with an experienced RV Insurance Specialist about your budget and how often you plan to use your trailer.
 For multiple quotes call an agent today at (855) 919-4247.